LineageOS/charter/device-support-requirements.md

 ## Kernel

-* All devices MUST NOT ship a prebuilt kernel.
+* Non-GKI devices MUST NOT ship a prebuilt kernel.
+* GKI devices MAY use either a source-built kernel or a prebuilt GKI image from Google, but MUST build all feasible modules from source.
 * All devices MUST NOT implement software based touchscreen wake features such as double tap to wake, swipe to wake or gestures if there is no hardware-backed support for them in the touchscreen firmware.
 * All devices MUST NOT implement forced fast charge over USB methods that violate the USB specifications.
 * All devices MUST NOT implement any form of clock manipulation (underclocking, overclocking, etc.) for any processor (CPU, GPU).